ManifoldScholar/manifold-docusaurus/docs/walkthroughs/word_mammoth.md

 - apply paragraph and character styles in Word,
 - map those Word styles to HTML attributes (read: “HTML styles”) in Manifold, and
-- use CSS in Manifold to have those styled elements render in the browser they way you would like.
+- use CSS in Manifold to have those styled elements render in the browser the way you would like.

-If you’re reading that and thinking *Yikes!*, don’t freak out.
+If you’re reading that and thinking ***Yikes!***, don’t freak out.
 Each of those points will be considered at length on this page, and we’ll be supplying you with a style map, Word template, and a stylesheet (that’s the CSS) here to get you started.
 But it is important to note some frictions you will encounter right here at the beginning.

 While each of those three items we just listed are all interrelated ***and necessary***, one is more frustrating than the rest.
 Mapping Word styles to HTML attributes is something ***only*** an instance Admin can do.
 So if you aren’t an Admin on your instance, you will need a friend who is.
 But that’s okay: it’s good to make new friends, right?